car251290/Meeting-page-company/README.md

 Meeting page in c# JavaScript CSS & amp; HTML

-Web page to know the basic information of the people that are working in the company
+Web page to know the basic information of the people that are working in the company build and improve in a .Net and C# project.

 ##Tools